atreyasha/dotfiles/develop.md

 1. Current

-    1.  **TODO** try to replace \$HOME with tilde for standardization across files

-    2.  **TODO** reduce redundant code in bash/zsh and clean workflows (like dircolors) up
+    1.  **TODO** reduce redundant code in bash/zsh and clean workflows (like dircolors) up

-    3.  **TODO** bash/zsh fix reduced hard-coding -\> add if
+    2.  **TODO** bash/zsh fix reduced hard-coding -\> add if
         statements to check for certain commands to reduce hard-coding -\> clean out user-specific code such as vpns and put them in misc/alias files

-    4.  **TODO** find workflow for shfmt on all shell scripts including zsh -\> use this as a git hook and replace all tabs with 2 spaces for uniformity esp. in zsh script -\> port this to git hooks where it could be useful
+    3.  **TODO** find workflow for shfmt on all shell scripts including zsh -\> use this as a git hook and replace all tabs with 2 spaces for uniformity esp. in zsh script -\> port this to git hooks where it could be useful -\> add another git hook to ensure all shell tildes are replaced with \$HOME

-    5.  consider using different configs for remote and local shells
+    4.  consider using different configs for remote and local shells

-    6.  synchronize mime system program defaults to same as ranger\'s rifle
+    5.  synchronize mime system program defaults to same as ranger\'s rifle

-    7.  make all audio channels muted at boot (now only main channel is muted)
+    6.  make all audio channels muted at boot (now only main channel is muted)

 2. Long-term